 4. El Medano Beach

-The coast in the area of El Medano is much more windier compared to the south, but you do get some spectacular views and long natural beaches to walk and even practice water sports, such as kite surfing or surfing.
+The coast in the area of El Medano is much windier compared to the south, but you do get some spectacular views and long natural beaches to walk and even practice water sports, such as kite surfing or surfing.

 We recommend you to go here especially in the summer months, up to late October and even November, if you want to spend time sunbathing on the beach.
-If you only want to visit and take a walk, admire the view, you can also come here during the winter months, especially if you pick a sunny day for you visit.
+If you only want to visit and take a walk, admire the view, you can also come here during the winter months, especially if you pick a sunny day for your visit.

 Black sand beaches in Tenerife

 We know than many people don't like the black sand beaches that are specific to Tenerife, but there are a few beautiful ones, that should not be missed.